-Biden Needs Latinos For Any Raid On Sunbelt Red States
+Biden Needs Latinos for Any Raid on Sun Belt Red States

 Biden may even be losing ground as November approaches, as a survey last month indicated, per the Los Angeles Times:

-A new poll suggests that, in the shadow of the public health emergency, Latino support for Biden is softening and their interest in the election is waning.
+A new poll suggests that, in the shadow of the public-health emergency, Latino support for Biden is softening and their interest in the election is waning.

-The survey released [April 24] by Latino Decisions, a Democratic firm, found that 59% of Latino registered voters supported Biden or were leaning toward him, while 22% favored President Trump — a lead for Biden that is narrower than the 67%-to-22% margin he scored in a mid-February survey by the same firm.
+The survey released [April 24] by Latino Decisions, a Democratic firm, found that 59 percent of Latino registered voters supported Biden or were leaning toward him, while 22 percent favored President Trump — a lead for Biden that is narrower than the 67 to 22 percent margin he scored in a mid-February survey by the same firm.

 Nor are enthusiasm indicators very positive:

-While most Latino voters are opposed to Trump and infuriated by his anti-immigrant policies and rhetoric, the new poll provides a warning that it may not translate into the high turnout Democrats need to win in the fall: Just 60% of Latinos said they were certain to vote in November, compared with 73% in the February survey.
+While most Latino voters are opposed to Trump and infuriated by his anti-immigrant policies and rhetoric, the new poll provides a warning that it may not translate into the high turnout Democrats need to win in the fall: Just 60 percent of Latinos said they were certain to vote in November, compared with 73 percent in the February survey.

 And it’s not like Trump isn’t competing for Latinos despite his hostile policies: